Existence of approximate Hermitian-Einstein structures on semi-stable bundles: Introduction

-While this is an extremely powerful theorem, it leaves many questions unanswered, in particular: What if the bundle is not stable?
+iii) $E$ admits a Hermitian-Einstein metric. \end{theorem} While this is an extremely powerful theorem, it leaves many questions unanswered, in particular: What if the bundle is not stable?
 Does there exist some sort of canonical metric in this case?

 In this direction there has been relatively few results, although recently this problem has been addressed over surfaces by Daskalopoulos and Wentworth in $\cite{DW}$.
 They proved that for a vector bundle $E$ over a compact K\"ahler surface, the Yang-Mills flow converges to a new metric off the singular set of the graded Harder-Narasimhan-Seshadri filtration.
 We denote this filtration as $Gr(E)$, and it has finite singular set since it is a torsion free sheaf over a surface.
 The main analytic tool used in proving this result is a compactness theorem of Uhlenbeck, which states that a sequence of connections along the Yang-Mills flow converges (after going to a subsequence and away from a singular set) to a Yang-Mills connection on a bundle with possibly a different topology than $E$.
 Daskalopoulos and Wentworth were able to identify this new bundle as $Gr(E)^{**}$ and the limiting connection as coming from a Hermitian-Einstein metric on each of the stable quotients forming $Gr(E)^{**}$.
 Thus they were able to verify a conjecture of Bando and Siu in the surface case, that the Yang Mills flow will ``break-up" the connection on an un-stable bundle into Hermitian-Eintein connections on the stable quotients of the Harder-Narasimhan-Seshadri filtration $\cite{BaS}$.